 What Is UV Photography?

-To understand what ultraviolet photography is, we need to look at UV from a basic level.
+To understand what ultraviolet photography is, we need to look at UV light at a basic level.
 You may hear the term ultraviolet spectrum, which is connected to the physics of photography.

 All light we see through our viewfinders comes in a spectrum.
-This is the visible light, which our eyes are built to see.
+This is the visible light that our eyes can see.
 This range is measured in nanometers, and the visible range is between 400 and 700 nm.

-Just like infrared photography, the cameras we use need to be modified for UV photography.
-But, unlike IR photography, ultraviolet photography is more frequent in forensic photography and medical analysis.
+Just like infrared photography, the cameras we use must be modified for UV photography.
+But unlike IR photography, ultraviolet photography is more frequent in forensic photography and medical analysis.

-However, both can have their creative and artistic purposes, taking a step away from the usual portrait or landscape photography.
+However, both can have their creative and artistic purposes.

 What Do I Need for UV Photography?